 There are hundreds of HVAC online communities that you can join.
-If you join these groups, you get access to the expertise of the members, who can help you solve some of your most difficult problems.
+If you join these groups, you get access to the expertise of the members, who can help you solve some of your most difficult problems (**spoiler - sometimes its as simple as using HVAC software).
 Here are some specific online groups you should consider joining.

 Being an HVAC professional isn’t an easy job.
 In addition to the day-to-day challenges of running your business, you may at times run into problems or situations that you’ve never encountered before.
 In these moments, you need the support and expertise of other HVAC professionals.

 But where do you find that support and expertise?